TJones305/GXBC_2020/ReadMe.md

 - MDN Web Docs : For Pattern Validation code.
 Code was modified to better fit my needs.

-- Content The majority content was written by the developer.
-Acknowledgements for small sections of code at bottom of file.
+- Content: All content was written by the developer.
+For a small section of code (hover fucitionality) there is credit given in the acknowledgements section.

-- Psychological properties of colours text in the README.md was found here

 #### Media Images came from a variety of sources.
 Credit goes to the following:

-- Gerrards Cross Bowls Club - Carousel and coach pictures
+- Gerrards Cross Bowls Club - pictures for carousel and coaches
-- Buckinghamshire Bowls Association - footer and news pages
+- Buckinghamshire Bowls Association - logo on footer and news pages
-- Bowls England- footer and news pages
+- Bowls England- logo on footer and news pages
 - Liberal Democrats - COVID-19 safety picture on news page.

-#### Card Deck images can be found as follows:
+#### Card Deck images can be found at the following:
 - Introduction - <https://ied.eu/project-updates/beginning-critical-fo-in-company/>
 - Delivery - <http://www.elthambowlingclub.co.uk/shared/attachments.asp?f=d61771fd%2D3929%2D4ca%2D8e05%2D26c61e66cc0f%2Epdf&o=Bowls%5Fbiomechanics%2D%2D%2DRob%2DJudson%2Epdf>
 - Common Faults - <https://www.shareicon.net/fault-problem-error-cancel-exit-danger-alert-107468>